-Prayer: O God, who give constant increase to your Church by new offspring, grant that your servants may hold fast in their lives to the Sacrament they have received in faith.
-Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, God, for ever and ever.
+Prayer: Grant, we pray, almighty God, that, though in our weakness we fail, we may be revived through the Passion of your Only Begotten Son.
+Who lives and reigns with you in the unity of the Holy Spirit, God, for ever and ever.
 Amen.

 Contemplation: Are you always prepared to meet the Risen Lord?
 The disciples of Jesus were as unprepared for his resurrection as they were for his death.
 The empty tomb made them fearful and joyful at the same time.
 "Where did they put the body or did he really rise just as he predicted?"
 Even though Jesus had spoken to them before of his death and rising, they could not believe until they saw the empty tomb and met the risen Lord.
 Aren't we the same?
 We want to see with our own eyes before we believe!
 The guards brought their testimony to the chief priests and elders who met the news with denial.
-They were resolved to not believe that Jesus had risen and they bribed the guards in the hope of keeping others from believing.
+They were resolved to not believe that Jesus had risen and they bribed the quards in the hope of keeping others from believing.

-Tuesday, April 2 ~ The Octave of Easter
+Tuesday, April 22 ~ Tuesday in the Octave of Easter